 This text was last updated on 22 June 2020

 For me a strong connection with nature and an emphasis on empowerment and healing are at the heart of shamanic techniques.
 It is not necessary to ‘believe’ in anything.
-You can explore such practices alongside any other life orientation, and also in any way you feel comfortable with, whether it is through imagination, senses, meditation or techniques of expanding consciousness through music, dance or other substance-free techniques.
+You can explore such practices alongside any other life orientation or philosophy, and also in any way you feel comfortable with, whether it is through imagination, senses, meditation or techniques of expanding consciousness through music, dance or other substance-free techniques.

 Explaining shamans and their shamanisms is tricky business, as there are many nuances and contexts in which these terms mean different things.
 As I describe in an article on ‘dancing with the spirits’ (Kieft, 2020), shamanism is usually seen as a set of techniques for:

 - accessing a ‘spirit world’ that coexists with ordinary reality, through a shift in consciousness;

 - interacting with other-than-human-beings on behalf of individuals or the community, by asking for assistance, insights and power, and celebrating this connection;

 - aiming to honour, maintain or restore health and balance in individuals and community, including relationships with the social and natural world.

 Although I personally prefer to speak of ‘body- and nature-based practices’, the terms ‘shamanism’ and ‘shamanic’ are more commonly known and alternative terms would face their own challenges.
 I do this cautiously however, and with awareness of the following critiques in mind:

 - Shamanism as a concept appears to be mentioned for the first time in travel journals at the end of the 17th century.
 From the beginning of the 20th century it was then developed as academic (historic, ethnographic) category for cultural and religious comparison.

 - There appears to be no culture in the world that originally refers to their set of practices as ‘shamanic’.